Stanisława Leszczyńska

-Stanisława Leszczyńska (8 May 1896 – 11 March 1974) was a Polish midwife who was incarcerated at the Auschwitz concentration camp during World War II, where she delivered over 3,000 children.
+Stanisława Leszczyńska (/pl/; 8 May 1896 – 11 March 1974) was a Polish midwife who was incarcerated at the Auschwitz concentration camp during World War II, where she delivered over 3,000 children.
 Her beatification process was opened in 2015.

 Life

 Stanisława Leszczyńska was born to a Polish Catholic family of carpenter Jan Zambrzycki and his wife Henryka, in the Bałuty neighborhood of Łódź in the Vistula Land under the Tsarist rule.
 Her father was drafted into the imperial army when she was a child, and sent to Turkestan.
 To make ends meet, her mother worked 12-hour shifts at the Poznański factory; her earnings allowed Stanisława to go to a private school where Polish was the medium of instruction.
 Upon her father's return to Poland, the family left for Brazil in 1908 seeking greater economic opportunity, and stayed in Rio de Janeiro.
 They returned after two years.
 Stanisława completed high-school in 1914, just as the First World War broke out.
 Her father was drafted again.
 She stayed with her mother and two younger brothers.
 On Stanisława married printer Bronisław Leszczyński.

 She gave birth to son Bronisław in 1917, and two years later, daughter Sylwia.
 In 1920 the family relocated to Warsaw.
 Stanisława enrolled at the midwife college and completed her studies with an Alumnae Achievement Award in 1922.
 They moved back to Łódź.
 She got a job as a midwife, and in the same year gave birth to her second son Stanisław.
 In 1923 her third son, Henryk, was born.